 Safety-wise, as mentioned above, it captures what you see, so if there's an altercation between you and say a car driver, or if you have the unfortunate experience of an incident that takes you away from your bike it could offer good footage evidence.

-If you do want to opt for a helmet-mounted bike camera, just ensure it's compatible with your helmet.
-Vented bike helmets are straightforward with the use of Velcro straps or elastic bands, but if you have a smooth lid with no vents, you might need to look for suction cups or a whole helmet band.
+If you do want to opt for a helmet-mounted bike camera, ensure it's compatible with your helmet.
+Vented bike helmets are straightforward to use with Velcro straps or elastic bands, but if you have a smooth lid with no vents, you may need to look for suction cups or a complete helmet band.

 Mounting a bike camera on your bike can be one of the easiest ways to get going.
-There are several different mounting positions to pick from, and in general, the mounts will come with the camera, although you might need to invest in a waterproof case to be on the safe side.
+There are several different mounting positions to choose from, and in general, the mounts will come with the camera; however, you may need to invest in a waterproof case for added protection.

 Going with a forward-facing angle not only gives you a few positions to choose from, on top or under bars, and even on the top cap as shown in the above image, but a camera out front makes for simple operating, with everything in vision and settings options in easy reach.

-If you go with a rear-mounted option on your bike, you'll have to spend a little more time ensuring you have the correct function set and that it is on and recording.
-It's also worthwhile reaching down to give the lens a little clean now and then to clear away any water or grime.
+If you opt for a rear-mounted option on your bike, you'll need to spend a little more time ensuring the correct function is set and that it is on and recording.
+It's also worthwhile to reach down and give the lens a little clean now and then to clear away any water or grime.

-Whatever option you choose, make sure that there is a quick-release function so you can grab your camera when you are off the bike.
+Whatever option you choose, ensure that it has a quick-release function so you can easily grab your camera when you are off the bike.

-If you are using a bike-mounted camera for safety reasons, then always make sure the lens is clear and that the field of view isn't obstructed by your hands or panniers.
-You also might need to consider space on the bike for the additional technology of computers and lights.
+If you are using a bike-mounted camera for safety reasons, always ensure the lens is clear and that the field of view isn't obstructed by your hands or panniers.
+You may also need to consider the space on the bike for the additional technology, such as computers and lights.

 Plugging things in with actual wires is becoming less and less common, with many cameras opting to have built-in WiFi connection among others.
 This lets you transfer files to your phone or computer wirelessly with relative ease.